-Thanks to Grimsby writer, Lisa February, who compiled the above following the Our Future engagement and survey work.
+\Thanks to Our Future who compiled the above following the engagement and survey work.

 In our most recent Adolescent Lifestyle Survey, Young People said they wanted; better places to go, more access to skills, safe spaces, better things to do outside, better travel, free creative spaces & public art, to feel safe, cleaner open spaces.
 (Nurturing our children and building their future)